Sapiens-OSS/sapiens-vscode-extension/README.md

 # Sapiens VSCode Extension
-Sapiens Mod development for VSCode
+Sapiens Mod development extension for VSCode

 ## Usage
 1. Install the Sapiens Modding extension for VSCode in the VSCode marketplace